 If you are looking to buy a motorcycle, it only stands to reason that you should look for the best deal possible.
-What you will find out is that motorcycle prices do vary according to different factors.
+You will find out that motorcycle prices vary according to different factors.

-One of the common questions people ask is how to determine when is the worst time to buy a motorcycle.
+One of the common questions people ask is how to determine when the worst time to buy a motorcycle is.

 What is the worst time to buy a motorcycle?
-The worst time to buy a motorcycle is during the spring and summer as this is when motorcycles will sell at the highest prices.
-The worst months to buy a motorcycle are generally April, May, June, July, and August, with July being the worst month to purchase a motorcycle.
+The worst time to buy a bike is during the spring and summer, as this is when motorcycles will sell at the highest prices.
+The worst months to buy a bike are generally April, May, June, July, and August, with July being the worst month to purchase a motorcycle.

 Table of Contents

 Much like nearly everything in life, there will be good and bad times to make a specific purchase.
-However, I have found that there are some caveats that people may often overlook.
+However, I have found some caveats that people may often overlook.

 The worst time of the year to buy a motorcycle

 The worst time to buy a motorcycle is when the demand for motorcycles is high.
 Naturally, this is during the driving season.
-The motorcycle season usually starts with the first days when the weather begins to get better after the winter—in other words, during the late spring, and throughout summer.
+The motorcycle season usually starts with the first days when the weather gets better after the winter—in other words, during the late spring, and throughout summer.

-Since summer is the peak of the motorcycle season, many people will be looking to buy a motorcycle, and that often drives motorcycle prices up.
-The only advantage of buying a motorcycle during the summer is that there will be a higher selection of motorcycles, so you are more likely to find something worth buying.
+Since summer is the peak of the motorcycle season, many people will be looking to buy a motorcycle, which often increases motorcycle prices.
+The only advantage of purchasing a motorcycle during the summer is that there will be a higher selection of motorcycles, so you are more likely to find something worth buying.

 What is the worst time to buy a new motorcycle?